 Dig out the bramble stump, taking the roots away at the same time.
 It is important to remove as much of the below-ground parts as possible, as brambles have the ability to regenerate from well below soil level.
 Seedlings should be weeded out by hand.

 Stems and roots shaken free of soil can be finely shredded and used as a mulch.
 Alternatively they can be taken to a local council green waste facility or burnt in bonfires.
 However, bonfires create pollution and may also annoy neighbours.
 They should be conducted when wind and weather mean that smoke will not enter houses or inhibit others from enjoying their garden.
-Here are some government guidelines on bonfires in smoke control areas.
+Here are some government guidelines on garden bonfires.

-Cut back all long, trailing stems to within 20-30cm (8in-1ft) of soil level, and deal with as above.
-Immediately afterwards, apply a suitable weedkiller such as triclopyr (SBK Brushwood Killer) or glyphosate (tough formulations such as Scotts Roundup Ultra, Scotts Roundup Tree Stump & Rootkiller, SBM Job done Tough Weedkiller (soluble sachet only) or Doff Maxi Strength Glyphosate Weedkiller) to the freshly-cut ends of the stems, thoroughly wetting them to ground level, following the manufacturer's instructions.
+Cut back all long, trailing stems to within 20-30cm (8in-1ft) of soil level.
+Immediately afterwards, apply a suitable weedkiller such as triclopyr (SBK Brushwood Killer) or glyphosate (tough formulations such as Roundup Ultra, Roundup Tree Stump & Rootkiller, SBM Job done Tough Weedkiller (soluble sachet only) or Doff Weedout Extra Tough Weedkiller) to the freshly-cut ends of the stems, thoroughly wetting them to ground level, following the manufacturer's instructions.

 Inclusion of a weedkiller product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.

 Weedkillers for gardeners (Adobe Acrobat pdf document outlining weedkillers available to gardeners; see sections 1a and 4)

 Chemicals: using a sprayer